The Hornstein Jewish Professional Leadership Program

 Objectives

 The Hornstein Jewish Professional Leadership Program prepares leaders to understand and confront the challenges of a rapidly changing Jewish community, and to help shape its future.
-Intellectually robust, and experientially varied, the program offers five separate dual-degree tracks which students complete in approximately 21 months (4.5 semesters) and a stand-alone MA in Jewish Professional Leadership which students complete in approximately 12 months (2.5 semesters).
+Intellectually robust, and experientially varied, the program offers five separate dual-degree tracks which students complete in approximately 21 months (4.5 semesters).
 The dual-degree options are as follows:

 - MA/MPP program with the Heller School of Social Policy and Management.